kernelmethod/Riftwalker/README.md

 - Cornered?
 - Tough enemy in the way?
 - Barrier blocking your path?
-- Bored, and looking for a way to instantly teleport 25 strata below?
+- Bored, and looking for a way to instantly teleport 25 strata below Qud?

 *Just space-time vortex your problems away!*